For detailed information about the DATE 2016 TPC meeting, please visit the event’s website at: http://date2016tpc.fau.de

 Verification techniques for embedded systems ranging from simulation, testing, model-checking, SAT and SMT-based reasoning, compositional analysis and analytical methods.
 Modeling, analysis and optimization of non-functional and performance aspects such as timing, memory usage, QoS and reliability.
 Model-based design of software architectures and deployment.
 Theories, languages and tools supporting model-based design flows covering software, control and physical components.

-Chair: Marc Geilen, Eindhoven University of Technology, NL, Contact Marc Geilen
+Chair: Marc Geilen, TU Eindhoven, NL, Contact Marc Geilen